sbrl/research-smflooding/README.md

 In the future, a bash-based wrapper to the below scripts will be implemented.

- - `src/text_classifier.py`: The main LSTM (or transformer)-based text classifier
+ - `src/text_classifier.py`: The main LSTM (or transformer)-based text classifier. **Start here.**
- - `src/image_classifier.py`: Using a sentiment analysis model from text_classifier.py, train a model to classify images associated with tweets.
+ - `src/image_classifier.py`: Using a sentiment analysis model from text_classifier.py, train a ResNet50 model to classify images associated with tweets. **This does not work very well.** I was going to talk about it in the journal article, but ultimately cut it due to the word limit.
  - `src/confusion_matrix.py`: Makes a confusion matrix using a given dataset & saved model checkpoint.
  - `src/confusion_matrix_image.py`: Same as `confusion_matrix.py`, but for image classification models see `image_classifier.py`.
  - `src/data_splitter.py`: Splits the specified file of tweets up into multiple separate files based on a given category file.
-Used when balancing dataset.
+Used when balancing a dataset.
- - `src/label_tweets.py`: Labels a JSONL tweets file using the given pre-trained sentiment analysis model (see `text_classifier.py`)
+ - `src/label_tweets.py`: Labels a JSONL tweets file using the given pre-trained sentiment analysis model (see `text_classifier.py`). **Use this to make predictions.**
  - `src/label_images.py`: Similar to `label_tweets.py`, but for image (see `image_classifier.py`)
  - `src/label_tweets_topics.py`: Label a JSONL tweets file using a pre-trained LDA model (LSA/LSI models are NOT supported because gensim does not appear to support query trained LSIModel instances).
-Labels use a different key to src/label_images.py, so can coexist therewith.
+Labels use a different key to `src/label_images.py`, so can coexist therewith. **Use `src/find_topics.py` to train an LDA topic analysis model.**
  - `src/find_topics.py`: Run an LDA topic analysis over the specified tweets file.
+Originally was going to be included in the paper, but got cut 'cause of the word limit.
  - `src/glove_longest.py`: Finds the longest sequence of tokens in the input
  - `src/test_glove.py`: Simple test script to check the GloVe parsing & conversion.

 ## Useful commands
+I used a lot of Bash one-liners to analyse the data while implementing the programs in this repository.
+They are documented below for ease of reference.

 ### Tally topics against sentiment
 ```bash